Latest posts by Aran Davies (see all)

 Meticulous planning is the key to the success of this project, therefore, formulate an appropriate development approach.
 The following are my recommendations:

-- Develop native iOS and Android apps since they offer the best user experience, performance, and security.
+- Develop native iOS and Android apps since they offer the best user experience, performance, and security on mobile devices.

 - Use a modern runtime environment like Node.js, which helps to develop scalable and performant web apps.